wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/deploy-microsoft-365-apps-for-enterprise/includes/6-deploy-microsoft-365-apps-from-cloud.md

 You can choose to have both public or private origins for your organization.
 Most organizations will choose to implement a combination of the two.
 Both public and private options provide similar performance gains, but each has unique attributes and advantages.

-Both public and private options provide similar performance gains, but each has unique attributes and advantages.<br>
+Both public and private options provide similar performance gains, but each has unique attributes and advantages.

  -  **Public origins**.
 Public origins within the Office 365 CDN are accessible anonymously.
 Hosted assets can be accessed by anyone who has the URL to the asset.
 As such, you should only use public origins to cache non-sensitive generic content such as JavaScript files, scripts, icons and images.
  -  **Private origins**.
 Private origins within the Office 365 CDN provide private access to user content.
 These assets include SharePoint Online document libraries, sites, and proprietary images.
 Access to content in private origins is secured by dynamically generated tokens.
 As such, it can only be accessed by users with permissions to the original document library or storage location.
 Private origins in the Office 365 CDN can only be used for SharePoint Online content.
 When you access assets in private origins, they can only be accessed through redirection from your SharePoint Online tenant.